Luckwin-subinaya/quick_rent/README.md

 ✨Quick Rent✨

 Quick Rent is a responsive and animated web application for renting premium gadgets.
 It offers a seamless, user-friendly experience where users can browse gadgets, select their rental dates, and book their desired items with ease.
-This project is built using React.js and includes smooth animations and a modern UI design.
+This project is built which includes smooth animations and a modern UI design.

 CheckOut here for Live Demo: https://quickrentalgadgets.netlify.app/